 Job Title: Officer Health and Nutrition

-Job Location: Moyale- Marsabit (Candidates must be legally entitled to work in Kenya at the time of application – National Position)
+Job Location: Loima- Turkana (Candidates must be legally entitled to work in Kenya at the time of application – National Position)

-Contract Details: Fixed Term , Seven (7) Months Contract, renewable subject to availability of funds.
+Contract Details: Fixed Term , One(1) Year Contract, renewable subject to availability of funds.

-The incumbent will provide technical guidance as well as hands on support to the Sub County Health Management Team to strengthen their capacity and skills in the implementation of High Impact Nutrition interventions (HINI) through the integrated health systems strengthening approach and work with community groups to build their resilience and strengthen their knowledge and capacity in health and nutrition services and appropriate care taking.
+Responsible for quality programme delivery at the Sub County level by providing technical leadership, guidance and support to the Sub County Health Management Team to strengthen their capacity and skills in the implementation of High Impact Nutrition interventions (HINI) through an integrated health systems strengthening approach; and to work with community groups building the community resilience and strengthening their knowledge and capacity on health and nutrition services and appropriate care taking.

 Main Duties and Responsibilities